How Debt Collection Index ranks debt collection agencies

 Texas Secretary of State (bond filing); enforced under Finance Code Chapter 392

 Third-party debt collectors must file a $10,000 surety bond with the Texas Secretary of State before collecting (Finance Code Chapter 392, section 392.101).
-Texas does not issue a licence as such; the bond filing is the requirement.
+Texas does not issue a license as such; the bond filing is the requirement.
 Bonded collectors appear on the SoS Debt Collector Search.
-Collecting without a bond violates Chapter 392 and can be a criminal offence.
+Collecting without a bond violates Chapter 392 and can be a criminal offense.

 Certification bodies